tikv/tikv/docs/op-guide/deploy-tikv-using-ansible.md

     - CentOS 7.3 (64 bit) or later with Python 2.7 installed, x86_64 architecture (AMD64)
     - Network between machines

     > **Note:** When you deploy TiKV using Ansible, use SSD disks for the data directory of TiKV and PD nodes.
-Otherwise, it cannot pass the check.
+Otherwise, the system will not perform well.
 For more details, see [Software and Hardware Requirements](https://github.com/pingcap/docs/blob/master/op-guide/recommendation.md).

 2. A Control Machine that meets the following requirements: